Acoustic Cloak

 In order to resolve the thin layered structure of the cloaking materials, a default triangular mesh will generate more elements than necessary throughout the domain.
 A way to accommodate for the cloak structure while keeping the computational efficiency is by using mixed element type meshes.

-Next, the boundary of the inner mesh is used to construct a boundary mesh for the outer region including the PML region.
-Because we want to merge the inner and outer mesh later it is important that at the overlap of the two regions use the same edge elements.
-This is best done by extracting the edges from the inner mesh and augment them with the remaining outer boundary edges.
-The outer boundary can be extracted from a boundary mesh of a rectangle and then selecting only the coordinates that are not on the overlap.
+Next, the boundary of the inner mesh is used to construct a boundary mesh for the outer region, including the PML region.
+To be able to merge the inner and outer mesh later, it is important that the two regions use the same edge elements at the overlap.
+This is best done by extracting the edges from the inner mesh and augmenting them with the remaining outer boundary edges.
+The outer boundary can be extracted from a boundary mesh of a rectangle and then only the coordinates that are not on the overlap are selected.

-With this boundary mesh the full outer mesh can be generated.
-The option "SteinerPoints"False is given such that the meshing algorithm will try to not split the boundary edges further and thus making the merging of the two meshes problematic.
+With this boundary mesh, the full outer mesh can be generated.
+The option "SteinerPoints"False is given such that the meshing algorithm will try not to split the boundary edges further, which would make the merging of the two meshes problematic.

-The merged mesh is a first order mesh.
-Converting that into a second order mesh is straight forward.
-What is not straight forward is to generate a curved second order mesh.
+The merged mesh is a first-order mesh.
+Converting that into a second-order mesh is straightforward.
+What is not straightforward is generating a curved second-order mesh.

 Boundary Conditions

-There are three types of the boundary conditions involved in this example.
-At the sound inlet a radiation boundary condition is used to model the incoming sound wave.
+There are three types of boundary conditions involved in this example.
+At the sound inlet , a radiation boundary condition is used to model the incoming sound wave.

-On the wall boundary and the symmetric boundary a default sound hard boundary conditions is implicitly used.
+On the wall boundary and the symmetric boundary , a default sound hard boundary condition is implicitly used.

 Model without Acoustic Cloak